samumantha/2021-03-17-testing-hackathon/left_column.md

 Day 2, March 24
 - 9:00 - 09:20
-  Welcome and introduction to mini-hackathon
+  Introduction and forming of groups
-- 9:20 - 10:00
+- 9:20 - 12:00
-  Presentations of projects
-- 10:00 - 13:00
   Project work with mentors
+- 12:00 - 12:30
+  Summary of progress made and lessons learned

 ### Location